noel-abeje/TastyCreations/README.md

 ### Description

-Recipies is an app that has hundreds of recipes from many different categories that food enthusiasts can choose from to prepare at their own kitchen
+Tasty Creations is an app that has hundreds of recipes from many different categories that food enthusiasts can choose from to prepare at their own kitchen

 ### App Evaluation